All About Air & Hydro Excavation

 A question I have asked myself many times before (and to my knowledge wasn’t answered anywhere on the internet) is “Can a hydro excavator truck also use air to excavate?”
 I had to do a lot of searching, but I came across a few interesting things.
 It is hard for a machine that is labeled as an air excavator to use water.
 Often times air excavators only have a debris tank, meaning that there isn’t a place to store the water that will shoot out of the nozzle.
 However, it is possible for an air compressor to be added to a hydro excavator to enable it to use both mediums for excavating based on the task at hand.

 It’s also possible that someone might find it practical to have a machine that can do both hydro and air excavation.
 Luckily, Bortek offers a few machines that have an option to add an air compressor onto a hydro excavating truck.
-The X-Vac X-8 and the X-Vac X-13 with the air compressor option are both capable of both air and hydro excavation.
-They also have a boiler option so that these trucks can become lean, mean, excavating machines capable of operating in just about any and all situations.
+The Super Products Hydro Excavators are absolutely brilliant, powerful heavy equipment that makes short work of any excavation job.
 If you have any questions or would like more information, we would love to hear from you here!